Is this any way to spend the people’s money?

 So I made calls around Harrisburg, and then Pittsburgh, and confirmed that Newton is another project of billionaire Thomas Tull, a co-owner of the Pittsburgh Steelers and a former big-time Democratic Party contributor.

 In 2018, PSERS gave Tull’s investment firm $100 million in a likewise contested — but public — board meeting.
-That money went to a Tull business known as Figs that markets hospital scrubs.
+That money went to a Tull business known as Tulco, which pumps cash and software into firms like Figs, which that markets hospital scrubs.

 (For its part, PSERS remains mum.
 Spokesperson Evelyn Williams replied “no comment” when I asked whether Tull had won a new round of pension money.
 Her agency normally posts investment applications endorsed by staff and advisers.)

-According to public briefings the last time around, Tull chose Pittsburgh as his new base in 2017, after the $3.8 billion sale of his Hollywood production company, maker of the Batman: Dark Knight, Godzilla, and Jurassic World franchises,
+According to PSERS documents, Tull chose Pittsburgh as his new base in 2017, after the $3.8 billion sale of his Hollywood production company, maker of the Batman: Dark Knight, Godzilla, and Jurassic World franchises,

 His Tulco investment house, PSERS trustees were assured in 2018, is “a holding company focused on acquiring early-stage companies that are focused on utilizing technology to disrupt industries.”
 (Who isn’t, in venture capital these days?)

-Tull, through his publicist, declined to talk about what exactly Tulco and Figs will do with their next $100 million from PSERS.
+Tull, through his publicist, declined to talk about what exactly will be done with their next $100 million from PSERS.
+Update: Sources later confirmed it went to Figs, alongside other investors’ funds in a private stock offering.

 SEC rules have discouraged money managers who contribute to politicians from collecting fees from state and local pension funds.
 But there’s no ban on donors to would-be presidents or members of Congress collecting fees from state pension funds for their investment shops.